A Date with a Bull Moose

 When doing a fly-in moose hunt in Northern Ontario, you’ll be lake hunting.
 While you can’t discharge a firearm from a motorized boat, the majority of your time will be spent scouting shorelines for good moose habitat.
 I boat the entire lake or body of water adjacent to camp on the first day, stopping to call moose in promising areas.
 I then return to those places on consecutive days.
 Two years ago, I shot a young bull at first light at the very spot I had called on the first evening of our hunt.

 There is usually a lot of shoreline to cover, so I move around constantly, checking as much area as possible.
 I’ve found that sitting in a single spot for long periods is generally not productive.
 Moose are often sighted at times or at places that you wouldn't anticipate.
 On my first fly-in with my son Tim, we spent from dawn until mid-afternoon at a moosey-looking feeder creek.
 I belted out calls until my throat was raw.
 Finally, we headed back to camp.
-On the way we spotted a big bull, moving in the opposite direction of our calls, hot on the trail of a cow.
-We were able to harvest that bull in a stand of black spruce that was about as atypical of moose habitat as you could imagine.
+On the way, we spotted a big bull, moving in the opposite direction of our calls, hot on the trail of a cow.
+We were able to harvest that bull in a stand of black spruce, which was about as atypical of a moose habitat as you could imagine.

 Self-Reliance